nucleuscloud/neosync/README.md

 We provide a `compose.yml` file that contains production image references that allow you to get up and running with just a few commands without having to build anything on your system.

+Neosync uses the newer `docker compose` command, so be sure to have that installed on your machine.

-To start Neosync, clone the repo into a local directory and then run:
+To start Neosync, clone the repo into a local directory, be sure to have docker insalled and running, and then run:

 ```sh
 make compose-up